Alpacron/Kubernetes-POC/README.md

 ```

 Now we should se the application is deployed and load balanced at http://localhost:82

-As you refresh the page multiple times, the server accessed count should increase and the host id should change once in a while.
+As you refresh the page multiple times, the host id should change once in a while, and the amount of times the server is accessed should increase and is bound to the host id.

 ### Clean-up